the female fertility check up

 2

 Fertility testing can be accomplished in a variety of ways.
-Insight into ovulation can be accomplished for free with a tracking system, (some relevant and some not relevant, read more below!)hormone tests) are now available “at home” but a truly comprehensive approach requires an office consultation with a qualified provider.
+Insight into ovulation can be gained for free with a simple tracking system, and hormone tests (some relevant, some not — read more below) are now available “at home,” but a truly comprehensive approach requires an office consultation with a qualified provider.
 Below is a table of the basic pathways to completing the main testing areas.

 Please remember: this “fertility check-up” page is dedicated to those that have no identified problems and have not started trying to conceive.
 For individuals and couples who have been trying to conceive but are struggling, please visit our page on modern fertility testing.